infra-kiwi/kiwi-blog/0003-naming-id-practices/README.md

 This example shows how to define good, self-explaining AWS CDK construct IDs.

+You can find the relative blog post at: https://blog.infra.kiwi/aws-cdk-some-id-practices-0ecfdccca40a

 TL;DR: Wrap the IDs with the construct's class name!

 `super(scope, ${MyConstructClass.name}-${id});` is your friend!